 When considering the effectiveness and meanings of an activist gesture like this banner, place matters.
 As an Indecline statement said, “In Arkansas, there is only one 65-foot statue of Jesus.
 There is also only one abortion clinic.”
 However, the statue’s specific location within Arkansas, and the story of how it got there, is a large part of its significance.
 Standing atop Magnetic Mountain, the Christ of the Ozarks statue is visible from four states.
 Indecline, therefore, approached the statue as if it were a billboard, altering it with graffiti just as the collective altered other billboards in a guerilla art series designed to promote political messages.

 If, as Indecline proposes through their methods, the Christ of the Ozarks statue is best thought of as a billboard, it is, in my experience, a billboard that advertises only to those who choose to seek it out.
 It neither welcomes all nor imposes upon those who would prefer to avoid it.
-Approaching the Christ of the Ozarks on the winding roads that lead East into Eureka Springs, the statue is obscured by trees and steep hills.
-Located at the far edge of The Great Passion Play’s grounds, it is accessible but distant.
+Approaching the Christ of the Ozarks statue in Eureka Springs, the statue is obscured by trees and steep hills.
+Located at the far edge of The Great Passion Play’s property, it is accessible but distant.
 The statue faces away from the path that leads toward it and its arms open towards a forested valley rather than towards the town.
 This pose is perhaps intentional, as the town of Eureka Springs, historically a queer tourist destination, is still described as “a true pocket of tolerance and diversity” in the often discriminatory Bible Belt.
 The day I saw the statue was a hot and sunny Sunday.
 No staff members were around, but a few families and elderly couples (likely tourists, based on their Idaho and Ohio license plates) posed for pictures with the giant Jesus.
 Nevertheless, the statue is not entirely benign.
 Indecline’s comparison of the statue to a billboard accurately reflects the propagandistic nature of both the statue and the other attractions at The Great Passion Play.

 Politics at the Sacred Projects: The Founding